What is an annual work plan?

 Until now, four working days were considered as a minimum duration for an international activity based on the principles of non-formal education/learning.
 However, in order to adapt to NGOs’ needs, the EYF will no longer consider this duration as a hard criterion.
 Nevertheless, the EYF will continue to assess grant applications on the basis of their merit and the quality of the programme provided.
 NGOs applying for activities lasting less than four days will have to convince the EYF that the activity is based on a non-formal education approach.

 Please click here for more information.

 A work plan cannot be a set of very small activities or material production only.
 A work plan needs to have a "European dimension" and this means it should still contain international activities (at least one).

-Remember the criteria of international activities (see link): 4 nationalities represented in the team, a gender and geographical balance among participants (minimum of 7 nationalities), meetings with a minimum of 4 full working days, the need to find co-funding (at least one-third).
+Remember the criteria of international activities (see link): 4 nationalities represented in the team, a gender and geographical balance among participants (minimum of 7 nationalities).

 You should find co-funding for the international activities.
 The EYF will not be able to cover more than two-thirds of the total cost of the international activities calculated together (i.e. the two-third rule will not apply to each separate international activity).